We've been featured in:

 Oesophageal Cancer Misdiagnosis Claim Time Limits

-The Limitation Act 1980 states that generally, you will have three years to begin a compensation claim from the date that the medical negligence occurred or the date of knowledge; this can be when you learned of negligence in connection to the harm you suffered.
+The Limitation Act 1980 states that you will generally have 3 years to begin a compensation claim.
+This may start from the date that the medical negligence occurred or the date of knowledge (when you learned about the negligence).

-There are exceptions to these time limits, for example, in cases where the person was under the age of 18 when the medical negligence occurred, or the person lacks the mental capacity to bring forward an oesophageal cancer misdiagnosis claim themselves.
+There are exceptions to these time limits in cases where the person is under the age of 18 or lacks mental capacity.
+Neither group can bring forward an oesophageal cancer misdiagnosis claim by themselves.

 In both scenarios, the time limit is paused during which time a litigation friend could be appointed by the courts to pursue the claim on the person’s behalf.